-The Gulf of Maine Council creates two-year-work plans that support the goals and outcomes in its five-year Framework for Action.
-Creating work plans separately from the Framework for Action allows the Council to update planned activities on a regular basis and ensure that they reflect changes or new initiatives approved by the Council.
-Prior to 2015, Gulf of Maine Council goals, outcomes and activities were published together every five years.
+The Gulf of Maine Council's two-year work plans highlight initiatives that support achievement of the goals and outcomes identified in this 2018-2022 Framework for Action.
+In 2015, the Council began creating separate two-year work plans instead of including them in a five-year action plan.
+Publishing the work plans separately from this five-year Framework for Action allows the Council to update plans on a regular basis and ensure that they reflect current initiatives and priorities.

-When this 2018-2022 Framework for Action was approved, the Council was implementing its 2017-2019 Work Plan covering the period July 2017 through June 2019.
-In support of this Framework for Action, the Council will develop future work plans for the period July 2019 through June 2021 and then July 2021 through June 2023.
-Links between the Council's planned activities, goals and outcomes are detailed in the work plans which are posted to the Council's website at www.gulfofmaine.org.
+The Gulf of Maine Council's 2017-2019 Work Plan is in effect as of the publication of this Framework for Action and highlights Council initiatives with planned activities for the period July 2017 through June 2019.
+Work plans will be revised to reflect changes and incorporate new initiatives as they are approved by the Council.
+Once approved, the two-year work plan is posted to the Council's website at www.gulfofmaine.org.
+Links between the Council's planned activities, goals and outcomes are detailed in the work plans.
 As of the publication of this Framework for Action, the Council's 2017-2019 Work Plan included the following initiatives.